yugandhar-pathi/ember-react/README.md

 export default Resolver;

 ```

+Note : This library is in development stage.
+As of now it only renders react components in `.jsx` extension.
+To try this options write your react component as sample-react.jsx

 Now you are all set, just go to application.hbs file and write ...{{sample-react}} You will see the react component in your Ember app!!